-In addition to Special Use Airspace, corridors are available to facilitate transit to the Northern, Central and Southern Training Areas.
+In addition to SUA, corridors are available to facilitate transit to the Northern, Central and Southern SUA.

-6.2.5 AFTA Danger Areas
+6.2.5 AMB SUA danger areas

-Operations in AFTA Danger areas are to be conducted VFR unless prior coordination is conducted with ATC.
+Operations in Danger areas are to be conducted VFR unless prior coordination is conducted with ATC.
 Civil IFR aircraft may operate up to the base of the Restricted Area/Military Operating Area and traffic will not be passed on aircraft within the Danger area.
 Aircraft transitioning from the Restricted Area/Military Operating Area to the Danger area will be VFR 1000 FT above the lower level of the Restricted Area/Military Operating Area.
 Flight plan remarks shall include RMK/VFR in (applicable Danger Area).

-6.2.6 Application of Lateral Buffers
+6.2.6 Application of lateral buffers

-Aircraft operating in AFTA are to remain within the airspace allocated unless cleared by ATC or CRU/AEW&C. AMB ATC may operate to the boundary of AMB CTR and all Special Use Airspace.
-Aircraft may operate up to the lateral boundary of the Special Use Airspace.
-Aircraft are to apply a 2.5 NM lateral buffer to the common boundary when not cleared into active adjacent Special Use Airspace.
+Aircraft operating in AMB SUA are to remain within the airspace allocated unless cleared by ATC or CRU/AEW&C. AMB ATC may operate to the boundary of AMB CTR and all SUA.
+Aircraft may operate up to the lateral boundary of the SUA.
+Aircraft are to apply a 2.5 NM lateral buffer to the common boundary when not cleared into active adjacent SUA.

-6.2.7 Air Traffic Services
+6.2.7 Air traffic services

-Aircraft operating within the AFTA will not receive an Air Traffic Control Service.
+Aircraft operating within the AMB SUA will not receive an air traffic control service.
 Identification will be automatically terminated on approval to change frequency or when advised, "CLEARED OPERATING".
-ATC will pass AFTA traffic to aircraft entering the AFTA prior to entry or on first contact when entering AFTA unless the airspace is released to CRU/AEW&C. Separation is not provided within the AFTA.
-Users are responsible for de-conflicting operations within AFTA.
-ATS within the Danger areas is provided by Brisbane Centre (BN CEN) IAW the underlying civil airspace e.g. Class E or G.
+ATC will pass AMB SUA traffic to aircraft entering the AMB SUA prior to entry or on first contact when entering AMB SUA unless the airspace is released to CRU/AEW&C. Separation is not provided within the AMB SUA.
+Users are responsible for de-conflicting operations within AMB SUA.
+ATS within the danger areas is provided by Brisbane Centre IAW the underlying civil airspace e.g. Class E or G.